 Dominique Claudine Nouvian Ouattara was born on December 16th, 1953 in Constantine.
 Originally, she is from France and Côte d’Ivoire.
-Following her High School Diploma of from the Academy of Strasbourg, she holds a University Diploma (the equivalent of a Bachelor) of Languages specializing in Economics, from the University of Paris X. Her studies have successively been crowned with a Diploma in Property Management (Paris-1987) and a Real Estate Expert Diploma in Paris in 1989.
+Following her High School Diploma from the Academy of Strasbourg, she holds a University Diploma (the equivalent of a Bachelor) of Languages specializing in Economics, from the University of Paris X. Her studies have successively been crowned with a Diploma in Property Management (Paris-1987) and a Real Estate Expert Diploma in Paris in 1989.

-On the accession of her husband to the Presidency of Côte d’Ivoire, Mrs. Dominique Ouattara gave up her brilliant international career as a business operator to exclusively serve her adopted homeland.
+On the accession of her husband to the Presidency of Côte d’Ivoire, Mrs Dominique Ouattara gave up her brilliant international career as a business operator to exclusively serve her adopted homeland.
 First Lady, Protector of Ivorian Childhood, Advocate for Women’s Rights, Dominique Ouattara shares since 1989 her brilliant international business operator career with humanitarian missions in Côte d’Ivoire and provides help and comfort to the underprivileged populations in the remote areas of the country.

-Madame Ouattara created Children of Africa Foundation in 1998 to improve the living and health conditions of African children.
+Madame Ouattara created the Children of Africa Foundation in 1998 to improve the living and health conditions of African children.
 With the support of Ivorian and international personalities, the foundation helps and supervises thousands of poor children and women in Africa and particularly in Côte d’Ivoire.

-On September 12, 2017, Mrs. Dominique Ouattara received the Grand Cross of the Order of merit of the Republic of Portugal from President Marcelo Rebelo de Sousa in recognition of her many charitable actions in Africa.
+On September 12, 2017, Mrs Dominique Ouattara received the Grand Cross of the Order of Merit of the Republic of Portugal from President Marcelo Rebelo de Sousa in recognition of her many charitable actions in Africa.